mrlz/Titanic_flow/README.md

 Requirements
 -
-We will assume that you have a working installation of python3 (with venv), docker and make.
+We will assume that you have a working installation of python3 (3.12.3, with venv), docker and make.

 In case you don´t, please refer to: